 This recipe was so simple to make. just delicious fresh ingredients blended together.
 There isn’t any raw onion in this soup, there is a shallot.. so the onion flavour is not over-powering.
-Also, the garlic isn’t over-powering either… The soup is blended & then can be strained before serving.
-Murray is used to a chunky gazpacho, so I blended 1/2 to a family smooth texture, then when I blended the other half..I left it a bit chunkier.
+Also, the garlic isn’t over-powering either… The soup is blended & then can be strained before serving through a sieve.
+Murray is used to a chunky gazpacho, so I blended 1/2 to a fairly smooth texture, then when I blended the other half..I left it a bit chunkier.
 This way there is some ‘chewing’ factor to this soup which should satisfy Murray!!

 Inspired by the recipe on Bon Appetit….I made some changes

 Here is the recipe

 1 large shallot

 You need 1 large bowl…. & a blender or food processor